 - Water your perennial flowers and flowering shrubs in the fall; they will thank you for it this winter.

-- Many perennials can be left to be cutback in the spring, especially those with bountiful seedheads such as coneflowers or rudbeckia, as the birds will enjoy their seeds through winter.
-However, there are some perennials which are best cut back to avoid disease, especially bee balm, phlox, and hosta.
+- Many perennials can be left to be cut back in the spring, especially those with bountiful seedheads such as coneflowers or rudbeckia, as the birds will enjoy their seeds through winter.
+However, there are some perennials which are best cut back to avoid spreading diseases—such as powdery mildew—especially bee balm, phlox, and hostas.
 See which perennials to cut back.
 When cutting back, wait until the ground has frozen hard and the foliage has died.
-Leave about 3 inches of stem) and mulch them with a thick layer of leaves or straw.
+Leave about 3 inches of stem and mulch them with a thick layer of leaves or straw.

 - If you plan to put in a new flower bed next spring, cover that area now with mulch or heavy plastic to discourage emergent weed growth when the ground warms up in the spring.
 If the new bed is going where a lawn is now, mow the grass in that area down as much as possible before covering.